Left alliance isn’t authoritarian, says Maoist chief

 Dec 15, 2017-CPN (Maoist Centre) Chairman Pushpa Kamal Dahal has lashed out at those who call the left alliance to be “authoritarian” and “autocratic”.

-“I don’t want to say anything to those friends who spread rumours and negative publicity,” said Dahal, adding that they would be proved wrong in the near future.
+“I don’t want to say anything to those friends who spread rumours and negative publicity,” said Dahal, adding that they would be proved wrong in the near future.“We won’t go against the spirit of the federal democratic republican constitution but will lead the nation according to the charter,” Dahal said.

 At a programme organised by the Chitwan chapter of the Federation of Nepali Journalists here on Thursday to congratulate newly elected members of the House of Representatives and the Provincial Assembly, the Maoist supremo said, “It was wrongly publicised that the country will head towards uncertainty after the victory of the left alliance.”